 I typically buy one bag or two bags of coffee from Starbucks (or the equivalent); so I’ll use that as an example for this post.

 Starbucks House Blend 1-lb bag (or 454g) @ $11.95

 Now when I make coffee, I tend to use a lot more coffee than average; I’ll use about 15g per cup of water.
 That means that on average, I will be able to make 30 cups in a bag; granted I make several cups at a time for family or friends.
-In other words, that’s costing me $0.40c per cup for 7-8oz serving of black coffee.
+In other words, that single cup coffee maker cost is quite high, costing me $0.40c per cup for 7-8oz serving of black coffee.
 And it is nicely made, better than you’ll ever get in-store.

 You could of course choose to make your coffee with about 10~12g of coffee grounds.
 Many people do.
 Other reasons I like to make my own: I can choose whatever coffee I like to put in my coffee maker; and I can grind it how I like for better flavor.
 Starbucks prices @ Amazon are a little higher it seems.
 But don’t be seduced by the Starbucks capsules for Keurig.

 Nespresso Capsules (30 or 50 count)

 So if I want to make 30~45 cups of coffee, I’d be looking to purchase a pack of pods: Nespresso Full and Balanced Roma Capsules, 30 Count.
 Currently that runs to $29.95 on Amazon.
 The other choice is to buy a 50 pack of capsules with a price point around $40.99.

 For more information, you can check the price of